Edith Windsor: Early life and education

-Windsor was born in Philadelphia, Pennsylvania, to James and Celia Schlain, a Russian Jewish immigrant family of modest means.
-She was the youngest of three children.
+Windsor was born in Philadelphia, Pennsylvania, on June 20, 1929, the youngest of three children of James and Celia Schlain, a Russian Jewish immigrant family of modest means.
 During her childhood, her family suffered as a result of the Great Depression, and her father lost both his candy-and-ice-cream store and their home above it.
 In school, she at times experienced anti-Semitism.
 Throughout school, she dated boys her age, but said later she recalls having crushes on girls.

 Windsor received her bachelor's degree from Temple University in 1950.
 In 1955, she began pursuing a master's degree in mathematics, which she obtained from New York University in 1957.
 She then joined IBM, where she worked for the next sixteen years.
 During this time, she spent two semesters studying applied mathematics at Harvard University on an IBM fellowship.

 Career

 While attending New York University, Windsor worked for the university's math department, entering data into its UNIVAC.
 She also worked as a programmer at Combustion Engineering, Inc., where she worked with physicists and the UNIVAC.

 After receiving her master's degree in mathematics in 1957 from New York University, Windsor began work in senior technical and management positions at IBM in 1958.
 Her work at IBM was primarily related to systems architecture and implementation of operating systems and natural language processors.
 Windsor began her career at IBM as a mainframe programmer.
 In May 1968, she attained the title designating the highest level technical position at IBM, senior systems programmer.
 Windsor worked at IBM for 16 years and was well known around IBM for her "top-notch debugging skills".
 She received the first IBM PC delivered in New York City.
 However, the company rejected her insurance form naming her partner Thea Spyer as a beneficiary.
 Windsor also assisted the Atomic Energy Commission, and was at one point even investigated by the FBI.
 Windsor feared that it was because of her closeted homosexuality.
 This was during the time right after the Lavender Scare.
-She later found out it was because of her sister's ties to the Teacher's Union.
+She later found out it was because of her sister's ties to the Teachers' Union.

 In 1975, Windsor left IBM and became the founding president of PC Classics, a consulting firm specializing in software development projects.
 During this time consulting, Windsor helped many LGBTQ groups become "tech literate".
 She helped many LGBTQ organizations computerize their mail systems.